bordoley/reactive-js/docs/concurrent/interfaces/PureRunnableLike.md

 > `readonly` **\[ObservableLike\_isDeferred\]**: `true`

 Indicates if the `ObservableLike` is deferred, ie. cold.
+If false, the observable is multicasted.

 #### Overrides